DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

 ## Known issues

-The BrowserHistoryMode.FriendlyUrl mode is not supported Security Module yet.
+The BrowserHistoryMode.FriendlyUrl does not support Security Module.